Fallout (video game): Development

 Development on Fallout began in early 1994.
 Initially, Interplay gave the game little attention, and for the first six months, the programmer Tim Cain was the sole developer.
 Cain eventually enlisted the aid of Interplay employees during their spare time.
-The development team behind Fallout—led by Cain, the designer Christopher Taylor, and the art director Leonard Boyarsky—reached 15 people in 1995.
-In 1996, the producer Feargus Urquhart recruited some Interplay workers to join the team, expanding it to 30.
+The development team—led by Cain, the designer Christopher Taylor, and the art director Leonard Boyarsky—reached 15 people in 1995.
+In 1996, the producer Feargus Urquhart recruited some Interplay workers, expanding the team to 30.
 Cain considered the team "amazing" for their dedication, while Urquhart described working under Interplay as "barely controlled chaos".